 Stones, tiles and all kinds of construction materials are discarded every day during demolitions.
 But creative designers are now turning debris into new products, making them beautiful as never before.

 Plaster is turned into minimal lampshades, and what’s left after building demolitions makes the bricks of the future.

 Upcycling food waste into sustainable design products is another mind-blowing innovation in the design industry.

 Take coffee grounds for instance.
-Lebanese designer Paola Sakr collects coffee grounds from local coffee shops, mixes them with newspaper pulp and a natural binding agent, and voilà, she has created a new set of biodegradable containers!
+Lebanese designer Paola Sakr collects coffee grounds from local coffee shops, mixes them with newspaper pulp and a natural binding agent, and makes biodegradable containers out of this new material.

 And what about the food waste we all produce at home?
 Japanese designer Kosuke Araki produces tableware out of it!
 The process is hard to believe.
 It all started with a preparation period, where he diligently collected all the food waste he produced at home for 2 years, ending up with 315 kilograms of stuff.
 Then he burnt vegetable waste into charcoal and boiled animal bones & skins to create a glue-like paste that he used to mould the charcoal.
 Finally, he added Urushi – a traditional Japanese lacquer – to give a shiny finish and additional strength.

 Upcycling waste into new products is only one way of creating sustainable designs.
 For more on this topic, you’re welcome to check out riivin, the sustainable interior design platform I curate.

 Cover image by Vert Design Studio (via Instagram)